Article highlights

 Struggling to share one's thoughts can cause frustration, loneliness, and confusion among loved ones.

 As we age, our behaviour and reactions to our environment often change.
-Small and gradual changes in a person's personality and behaviour can be warning signs.
-These changes may indicate early-onset Alzheimer’s disease or other dementias.
+Small and gradual changes in a person's personality and behaviour can be warning signs of Alzheimer's disease or other dementias.

 Changes in behaviour can include: